 - 1. Collect traffic data including: average daily traffic, turning movements, vehicle delays, travel times, measured traffic patterns, road characteristics, and accident histories.
 Land-use, zoning, and utility factors will be used to help determine future travel needs. - 2.
-Analyze each transportation subarea or corridor as to how it fits into the current network and Transportation Plan long range network using travel demands measured during the study and travel demands projected twenty-five (25) years into the future. - 3.
-Analyze alternative short- and long- range improvements to each subarea or corridor to determine the types of upgrade, if any that will be most appropriate for the anticipated travel needs. - 4.
+Analyze each transportation subarea or corridor as to how it fits into the current network and Transportation Plan long range network using travel demands measured during the study and travel demands projected twenty-five (25) years into the future.

+- 3. Analyze alternative short- and long- range improvements to each subarea or corridor to determine the types of upgrade, if any that will be most appropriate for the anticipated travel needs. - 4.
 Prepare the transportation studies document containing the specified data, analyses, and suggested street/network improvements.
 Obtain local endorsement for each study document and submit it to INDOT and FHWA. - 5.
-Submit proposed short-range/maintenance improvements to the appropriate city, county, and/or state agencies for consideration and implementation.

-- 6. The transportation corridor studies listed below are future studies specified in the Transportation Plan.
-The studies are not in any order of priority and may begin if adequate labor and resources are available:

-- CBD parking and traffic circulation

-- ❖ Tillotson Ave.
+Submit proposed short-range/maintenance improvements to the appropriate city, county, and/or state agencies for consideration and implementation. - 6.
+The transportation corridor studies listed below are not in any order of priority and may begin if adequate labor and resources are available: - ✤ CBD parking and traffic circulation - Tillotson Ave.
 (White River Blvd.
-To Bethel Avenue)

-- Centennial Avenue (Wheeling Avenue to MLK)

-- McGalliard Road (Tillotson to Bypass)
+To Bethel Avenue) - Centennial Avenue (Wheeling Avenue to MLK) - McGalliard Road (Tillotson to Bypass)

-- ❖ Morrison Road and SR 332